 Multiple Page Applications (MPAs)

-Multiple page applications work in a traditional manner, meaning every change, like for instance display or submitting data back to the server requests renders a new page from the server in the browser.
+Multiple page application work in a traditional manner, meaning every change, like for instance display or submitting data back to the server requests renders a new page from the server in the browser.

 MPAs are larger and bigger comparatively because they need to be- because of the amount of content, MPAs have many levels of UI.
 Fortunately, that’s a non-issue now, due to AJAX there is no need to worry about big and complex applications having to transfer a lot of data between browser and server.
 AJAX allows “refreshing only parts of the page and not the whole page”.
 Meanwhile, it adds more complexity and it is more difficult to develop than an SPA.